oxford-arc/arc-software-guide/docs/source/apps/arc_matlab_mps.rst

 .. note::
    When you create the parallel pool with ``parpool()`` a batch job is submitted to SLURM.
 Your MATLAB script will only continue once this job is scheduled by SLURM and is in the RUNNING state.
-This is why we recommend running MATLAB from the graphical (NX) machines where you can disconnect your session without terminating your client MATLAB session.
+This is why we recommend running MATLAB from the `ARC Graphical (NX) nodes <https://arc-user-guide.readthedocs.io/en/latest/connecting-to-arc.html#accessing-the-graphical-nodes-via-a-web-browser>`_ where you can disconnect your session without terminating your client MATLAB session.